Gastric Sleeve Surgery

 What happens after gastric sleeve surgery?

-You’ll likely go home the day after surgery.
-You will be on a liquid diet for the
+You’ll likely go home in 1 to 2 days after surgery.
+You will be on a liquid diet for

-first week or two.
-Your surgery team will give you a schedule of types of meals over
+the first week or two.
+Your surgery team will give you a schedule of types of meals

-the next weeks.
-You’ll go from liquids to pureed foods, then soft foods, and then
+over the next weeks.
+You’ll go from liquids to pureed foods, then soft foods, and

-to regular food.
+then to regular food.
 Each meal needs to be very small.
-You should make sure to eat slowly
+You should make sure to eat

-and chew each bite well.
+slowly and chew each bite well.
 Don’t move too quickly to regular food.
-This can cause pain
+This can cause

-and vomiting.
-Work with your healthcare team to figure out what’s best for you to
+pain and vomiting.
+Work with your healthcare team to figure out what’s best for you

-eat.
+to eat.
 After your stomach heals, you'll need to change your eating habits.
-You’ll need
+You’ll

 People who have weight-loss surgery may have trouble getting enough vitamins and minerals.